LGBTQ rights in Tamil Nadu: LGBT literature and studies

 Vaadamalli by novelist Su.
-Samuthiram is the first Tamil novel about the local aravani community in Tamil Nadu, published in 1994.
+Samuthiram is the first Tamil novel about the local transgender community in Tamil Nadu, published in 1994.
 Transgender activist A. Revathi became the first hijra to write about transgender issues and gender politics in Tamil.
 Her works have been translated into more than eight languages and act as a primary resource on gender studies in Asia.
 Her book is part of a research project for more than 100 universities.
 She is the author of Unarvum Uruvamum ("Feelings of the Entire Body"), the first of its kind in English from a member of the hijra community.
 She also acted and directed several stage plays on gender and sexuality issues in Tamil and Kannada.
 The Truth about Me: A Hijra Life Story by A. Revathi is part of the syllabus for final year students of The American College in Madurai.
 The American College is the first college in India to introduce third gender literature and studies with research-oriented seminars.
 Naan Saravanan's Alla (2007) and Vidya's I Am Vidya (2008) were among early trans woman autobiographies.
 Kalki Subramaniam's Kuri Aruthean ("Phallus, I cut") is the first collection of Tamil poems about transgender lives, it is also the first poetry book from a transgender author in India.

 The American College in Madurai also introduced Maraikappatta Pakkangal ("Hidden Pages") as a course book for "Genderqueer and Intersex Human Rights studies" as part of the curriculum for Tamil and English department students in 2018.
 It is the first book on the LGBT community in the Tamil language, launched by Gopi Shankar Madurai and state BJP leader Vanathi Srinivasan in 2014.

 In January 2018, Vidupattavai (விடுபட்டவை) was released at the 41st Chennai Book Fair.
 The book chronicles the life of a gay man in Chennai in the form of short stories, essays, poems and critiques.
 The book was co-published by Queer Chennai Chronicles and Karuppu Pradhigal.
 It was released by Tamil writer and actor Shobasakthi.